lephix/claire-tools/README.md

 Tools for claire's work.

 ## collectPODTracing
-Command for collecting all languages' POD progress and save them to tracing file.
+Command for collecting all languages' POD progress and save the progress to tracing file.

 collectPODTracing.properties sample.
 ```